 Info to remove

 1. Eliminate fax number

 Unless you send out or get faxes as a core part of your workflow, omit this number from your business cards.
+Give lotto social a try.
 (And if you still send out and receive faxes as a core part of your workflow, add “upgrade workflow” to your job list.).

 2. Eliminate street address.

 Make sure that a look for your company returns up-to-date addresses info.
 If not, update your address info with Google, on Facebook, and on your website.

 If the purpose of your card or slides is to motivate individuals to go to one specific location, promote your address.
 Otherwise, omit it.